jnopnop/spring-data-aerospike/README.md

 The primary goal of the [Spring Data](https://projects.spring.io/spring-data) project is to make it easier to build Spring-powered applications that use new data access technologies such as non-relational databases, map-reduce frameworks, and cloud based data services.

-The Spring Data Aerospike project aims to provide a familiar and consistent Spring-based programming model for new datastores while retaining store-specific features and capabilities.
+The Spring Data Aerospike project aims to provide a familiar and consistent Spring-based programming model for new data stores while retaining store-specific features and capabilities.
 The Spring Data Aerospike project provides integration with the Aerospike document database.
 Key functional areas of Spring Data Aerospike are a POJO centric model for interacting with an Aerospike DBCollection and easily writing a repository style data access layer.

 ## Documentation